TanvirSojal/Flat-File-Database-Demo/README.md

 # Flat-file-Database-Demo

-This repository contains Flat-file CRUD operations implementation of a model class "Student" along with MySQL implementation.
+This repository contains Flat-file CRUD operation implementation of 5 model classes along with MySQL implementation.
 The database required to run this project can be created by running the provided SQL script "database.sql".
-(We will only need the "Student" table from there for now.)

 ## Software used:
  * Intellij IDEA Community Edition 2018.2